Glycosylation Linked To Cancer

 Modification of proteins with oxygen-linked β-N-acetylglucosamine (O-GlcNAc) groups helps regulate nutrient metabolism in cells, including cancerous ones.
 But how the process works has not been well understood.
 Now, carbohydrate chemist Linda C. Hsieh-Wilson and coworkers at Caltech, the Genomics Institute of the Novartis Research Foundation, and Agios Pharmaceuticals have found that one major interaction responsible for this regulatory process is the O-GlcNAcylation of a serine residue at a regulatory site in the metabolic enzyme phosphofructokinase 1 (PFK1).

-Hsieh-Wilson discussed the work this week at the American Chemical Society national meeting in Philadelphia during a Division of Biological Chemistry symposium on 50 years of research support by the National Institute of General Medical Sciences.
+Hsieh-Wilson discussed the work last week at the American Chemical Society national meeting in Philadelphia during a Division of Biological Chemistry symposium on 50 years of research support by the National Institute of General Medical Sciences (C&EN, Aug.
+20, page 20).
 Her team also reports the findings in Science (DOI: 10.1126/science.1222278).

 Gerald W. Hart of Johns Hopkins University School of Medicine, whose group discovered O-GlcNAcylation in the early 1980s, told C&EN that “O-GlcNAcylation has been found to be elevated in every cancer cell type examined to date, but its effects on the mechanisms underlying cancer cell etiology have yet to be elucidated.
 This paper could be a major breakthrough in our understanding of the regulation of cancer cell metabolism and likely represents a totally unexpected avenue for therapeutic development.”